 Pumpkin chocolate chip cookies are one of my favorite things to bake in the fall.
 However, if you’ve ever baked them yourself, you know that adding pumpkin puree to cookies will give them a cakey texture.

 There’s not necessarily anything wrong with that– I love that they taste like mini pumpkin cakes.
-But sometimes you just want a chewy cookie and I’m excited that I have a recipe for chewy pumpkin chocolate chip cookies.
+But sometimes you just want a chewy cookie and I’m excited that I have a recipe for chewy pumpkin cookies.

 Chewy Pumpkin Cookies